saidimu/bloomd-docker/README.md

 bloomd-docker
 =============

-A Dockerized C network daemon for bloom filters
+A Docker image for [Armon's bloomd](https://github.com/armon/bloomd), a C network daemon for bloom filters.